hokkanen/st-mq/README.md

 # SmartThings MQTT tools with kWh spot price query (Nordic + Baltic)

-This tool can be run as a standalone app (see below) or as a [Home Assistant Add-On](DOCS.md).
+This tool can be run as a standalone app (see below) or as a [Home Assistant add-on](DOCS.md).

 ## Nordpool kWh spot price control for SmartThings
-The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Nordic and Baltic electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) backup API (works only for fi, ee, lt, lv country codes), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
+The [mqtt-control.js](scripts/mqtt-control.js) nodejs script obtains Nordic and Baltic electricity prices from [Entso-E Transparency platform API](https://transparency.entsoe.eu/) or [Elering API](https://dashboard.elering.ee/assets/api-doc.html) backup API (works only for fi, ee, lt, and lv country codes), and publishes an MQTT message through an MQTT broker to the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver installed on SmartThings.
 The script stores data in [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) which can be plotted with the [html chart tool](chart/index.html).
 The file [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv) has the following format:

 ```
 unix_time,price,heat_on,temp_in,temp_out